New Friend

 KEY GOAL

-Design services that New Friend Shelter can implement to fulfill its mission.
+Design services that New Friend Shelter can implement to fulfill its mission to match a pet and person for long-term enjoyment

-Create events for prospective adopters to reduce uncertainty in possible pet matches.
+Create events for prospective adopters to meet their new friends to reduce uncertainty in possible pet matches.
+Design a pet profile page with additional information about the pet.

 MY ROLE

-Product Designer which included research, ideation, paper and digital wireframing, low and high-fidelity prototyping, conducting usability studies, accounting for accessibility, and iterating on designs.
+Service Designer which included research, ideation, paper and digital wireframing, low and high-fidelity prototyping, conducting usability tests, accounting for accessibility, and iterating on designs.

 RESEARCH